Every day we make thousands of choices. I make thousands of choices. You make thousands of choices.

 Self-mastery is built through self-denial.
 This truth is fundamental to a thriving and exceptional life.
 Why?
 Because it is only through discipline and self-denial that we can achieve the self-control necessary to choose the-best-version-of-ourselves.

 Daily sacrifice should be a part of our everyday Lenten experience.
 This is where our salad vs. burger example from earlier comes in.
 Yes, we want the pleasure and taste from the burger, but we know that our desire to be healthy is more important.
-So choose the burger.
+So choose the salad.
 It is the smallest thing.
 Nobody notices.
 And yet, by this simple action you say no to the cravings of the body that seek to control you.